High-Risk Home Insurance Companies for 2025

 • Grange Insurance Association: Tailor your home insurance with Grange with optional coverages for refrigerated property, lock replacement, extra replacement cost and watercraft liability for certain recreational vehicles.

 • American Modern: This California insurer offers a named peril high-risk home insurance policy.
-You can opt for its Enhanced Coverage endorsement to expand your coverage.
+To expand your coverage, you can opt for its Enhanced Coverage endorsement.

 • Capital Insurance Group (CIG): With CIG, you can get at-risk home insurance with optional coverages to better protect your home.
 Choose from add-ons like sports and home equipment, equipment breakdown and service line coverage, and identity theft insurance based on your needs.

-• Guard Insurance Companies: Part of Berkshire Hathaway, Guard offers high-risk homeowners insurance with a variety of deductibles and discounts to keep rates affordable.
-Policyholders have the option to include coverages such as identity fraud, service line and home systems coverage.
+• Guard Insurance Companies: Part of Berkshire Hathaway, Guard offers high-risk homeowners insurance with various deductibles and discounts to keep rates affordable.
+Policyholders can include coverages such as identity fraud, service line and home systems coverage.

 How to Get High-Risk Home Insurance

-If you’re shopping for high-risk homeowners insurance, you might have a hard time obtaining coverage.
+If you’re shopping for high-risk homeowners insurance, you might have difficulty obtaining coverage.
 These steps can help you get at-risk home insurance:

 1. 1